 Go to a check cashing place if the issuing bank does not have a local branch.
 These facilities offer payday loans and other money services.
 The check cashing business will either charge a flat rate or a small percentage of the check amount, and they will likely require a fingerprint.
-You can also go to Wal-Mart to cash your payroll or government-issued check if you have a picture ID and your Social Security number.
-The fee to cash a check at Wal-Mart, as of February 2010, is $3.
+You can also go to Walmart to cash your payroll or government-issued check if you have a picture ID and your Social Security number.
+The fee to cash a check at Walmart starts at $4.00.

 Banks are not required to cash checks for people who do not have an account with them.
 They stand the chance of losing money if the check turns out to be fraudulent, and it is more difficult to recoup their money from non-customers.
 Talk to a bank representative about opening a free account.
 If a bank does decide to cash your check despite you not having an account, they can charge you a service fee.
 Opening a checking account at a bank is generally free, and it can save you the hassle of trying to cash third party checks.

 - Help With My Bank: Check Cashing Problems